 Sergeant York (1941) Gary Cooper

-For over 4 decades Howard Hawks had been one the most important of the classical Hollywood directors.
+For over 4 decades, Howard Hawks had been one of the most important classical Hollywood directors.
 Film theorists like Molly Haskell have given the auteur more relevance for his feminist viewpoint.
 Other scholars note his work within queer theory.
 He was studied by European film critics in the 1950s as an early example of an American auteur.
 And his work has often been associated with the homosocial.

 While Hawks’ work ranges across decades (1920s-70s), studios, and genres (comedy, western, war, musical, epic, adventure), his work is recognizable both stylistically and narratively.
 His collaborations with writers and performers, the impact of his minimalist style, and issues of heterosexual romance and homosocial groups will be emphasized. -Michael Koresky